Presaddfed – Neolithic tomb

 History

 The Presaddfed tomb was erected during the Neolithic period, around 4000-2000 BC.
 It served as a collective burial place of the early-agricultural community.
 The gradual transition from gathering and hunting to more settled agricultural life probably influenced the development of a sense of territoriality and rights to inheritance, and thus the desire to pay tribute to ancestors.
 A visible manifestation of this aspiration may have been monumental tombs, also used to carry out religious ceremonies in their vicinity.
-In the 18th century, when this place was first recorded, the burial chambers were already in ruins.
+By the 18th century, when the site was first recorded, the burial chambers were already in ruin, although at least one of the chambers may have been used as a shelter or temporary habitation as late as the early 19th century.

 Architecture

-The northern chamber was slightly smaller, consisting of at least two stones on the northern end and another two on the opposite side, that once supported the capstone.
-If we assume that it was a single structure with the southern chamber, the entrance to it was also on the eastern side.
+The northern chamber was slightly smaller than the southern one.
+It consisted of at least two stones at the northern end and two more on the opposite side, which once supported a large, flat capstone.
+If we assume that the northern chamber was simultaneous structure with the southern chamber, then its entrance likely also lay on the eastern side.

 Current state

-Until now, only the remains of stone tomb chambers have survived, with no visible traces of the mound (cairn) covering them.
-The southern chamber is more complete, while the northern chamber has been significantly damaged over the centuries, with its ceiling stone collapsed and only two stones standing vertically.
+Until now, only the remains of the stone burial chambers remain today, with no visible traces of the cairn that covered them.
+The southern chamber is more complete, while the northern one has been significantly damaged over the centuries, with its capstone toppled and only two stones that once formed the walls standing vertically.

 show this monument on map